pts/muxzcat/README.txt

 muxzcat is decompression filter for .xz and .lzma compressed files implemented in C (also works in C++), Perl 5 and Java. muxzcat.c is portable, platform-independent and backwards-compatible with old (pre-2000) versions of Perl, Java, C, Linux and Windows.
-The C version is size-optimized for Linux i386 and is self-contained: it uses only system
-calls: read(2) and write(2) from the standard C library.
+The C version can be compiled statically linked, self-contained and size-optimized for Linux i386: it uses only system calls: read(2), write(2), _exit(2), mmap(2) and mremap(2), and it doesn't use the standard C library (libc).

 The following binaries are released on https://github.com/pts/muxzcat/releases :

-* muxzcat: Linux i386 executable (also runs on Linux amd64)
+* muxzcat.xtiny: tiny Linux i386 executable (also runs on Linux amd64)
-* muxzcat.upx: Linux i386 executable, compressed with upxbc
+* muxzcat.upx: tiny Linux i386 executable, compressed with upxbc
 * muxzcat.exe: Windows i386 Win32 executable using kernel32.dll only
 * muxzcat.darwinc32: macOS i386 executable
 * muxzcat.darwinc64: macOS amd64 (x86_64) executable